ItsJakeMarcus/Lola-s-Toy-Box-Support/README.md

-# Lola-s-Toy-Box-Support
+# Lola's Toy Box Support
-Support email for the iOS Application Lola's Toy Box
+If you are experiencing any issues with Lola's Toy Box, please contact the developer on jmaidmentdev@gmail.com